 Risotto Milanese Recipe

-It’s never on the menu but always there as a "Special".
-And then we are told by the waiter to be prepared for a long evening because the "chef makes his Risotto to order", which they do.
+It’s never on the menu but always there as a "Special."
+And then we are told by the waiter to be prepared for a long evening because the "chef makes his Risotto to order," which they do.

-What’s especially interesting about this dish is its contrasting texture that is both creamy and crunchy at the same time.
+What’s especially interesting about this dish is its contrasting texture which is both creamy and crunchy at the same time.
 What creates this interesting contrasting texture?
 Both the Arborio (pronounced ar-boh-ree-oh) rice and the cooking technique.

 Arborio rice comes from Italy.
 Its short, fat grains have a hard starchy center and a soft starchy shell.
 So it makes sense that, when cooked, the soft shell produces creaminess while the center remains crunchy.